yahyamallak/Masar/README.md

 ## Features

 - Simple and intuitive API
-- Support for GET and POST requests
+- Support for ( GET / POST / PUT / PATCH / DELETE ) requests
 - Dynamic route parameters
 - Support for parameters rules
 - Easy to integrate and extend